pipe-cd/pipecd/docs/content/en/docs/user-guide/cancelling-a-deployment.md

 ---
-title: "Cancel a Deployment"
+title: "Cancelling a Deployment"
-linkTitle: "Cancel a Deployment"
+linkTitle: "Cancelling a Deployment"
 weight: 7
 description: >
   This page describes how to manually and forcely sync an application.